littlehorse-enterprises/littlehorse/docs/docs/05-developer-guide/08-wfspec-development/06-exception-handling.md

 Raising a `MyError` here interrupts the flow of the program and prevents `do_something_else()` from being called.
 Similarly, throwing an `EXCEPTION` in LittleHorse can stop the flow of the `ThreadRun`.

 :::info
-Even though GoLang itself highly stupidly doesn't allow you to interrupt program execution with exceptions, you can still use the Go SDK to define a `WfSpec` that throws a LittleHorse `EXCEPTION`.
+Even though GoLang itself doesn't allow you to interrupt program execution with exceptions, you can still use the Go SDK to define a `WfSpec` that throws a LittleHorse `EXCEPTION`.
 :::

 Let's throw an `EXCEPTION` with the name `payment-failed`.
 To do this, we will need the `WorkflowThread#fail()` method, which takes two arguments: